penrose/penrose/packages/docs-site/blog/2023/06/30/wasm.md

 instead I stashed a Linux binary in a GitHub Gist to use until the next release.)

-By default, `wasm-bindgen` exports exports Rust types as JavaScript classes which point to data living in the Wasm memory.
+By default, `wasm-bindgen` exports Rust types as JavaScript classes which point to data living in the Wasm memory.
 This is great for efficiency because it means data doesn't get unnecessarily copied back and forth, but the downside is that the user on the JS side needs to remember to manually call `.free()` or some other thing that consumes the object, or a memory leak springs up.
 For our purposes I wanted our optimizer interface to just return plain old JavaScript data, so I made use of the very nice [`serde-wasm-bindgen`][serde-wasm-bindgen] and [ts-rs][] crates.
 These work great together as long as you use the [`Serializer::json_compatible()`][json_compatible] preset.

 To bundle this all up into an actual `@penrose/optimizer` package, I had to